LaconicNetwork/issues/README.md

-# issues
+# Issue Tracker

-Issue / ticket tracker for Laconic Network
+For troubleshooting usage of the Laconic Network, please open an issue in this repo.